Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 The last freeze in Texas is usually mid-March, so you are probably safe to remove existing mulch and dead annuals without fear of another hard freeze.
 Remove weeds, debris and any plants that may need to be relocated or replaced.

-Next, till the soil in the beds to loosen and spread a pelletized fertilizer that is appropriate for your specific bedding plants.
-Top off with a light layer of rich potting soil if needed for extra nutrients.
+Next, till the soil in the beds to loosen and spread a pelletized fertilizer that is appropriate for your specific bedding plants, and top off with a light layer of rich potting soil if needed for extra nutrients.

 6. Mow